-The Company has prepared detailed cash flow forecasts which incorporate the financial impact of continued actions to address the market environment.
+The Company has prepared detailed cash flow forecasts which incorporate the financial impact of continued actions to address the market environment and estimate amounts payable in regard to the tax and customs audits.
 In preparing the cash flow forecasts the Company has used best estimate assumptions.
 The Directors have assessed the Company's cash flow forecasts and revenue projections based on current market conditions and on results achieved to date attributable to ongoing cash-generating actions as well as continuing to evaluate risks and opportunities to this best estimate.
 Some of the key assumptions underpinning the cash flow forecasts and revenue projections are inherently uncertain and are subject to variation due to factors which are outside the control of the Company.
-The key assumptions are discussed below.